behu-kea/dat20-classes/week-11/sql-intro.md

 ## Learning objectives

-- What is a database and why use it?
 - Can create a database using `CREATE SCHEMA`
 - Creating tabels with `CREATE TABLE`
 - Can insert data into a databse using `INSERT` also using a sql script